Toytiny/RaFlow/README.md

 python main.py --dataset_path ./demo_data/ --exp_name raflow_new
 ```

-Experiment configuration can be further modified at `./configs.yaml`.

-Since only limited inhouse data is provided in this repository, we recommend the users to collect their own data or use recent public datasets for large-scale training and test.
+Since only limited inhouse data is provided in this repository, we recommend the users to collect their own data or use recent public datasets for large-scale training and testing.

 ### b.
 VoD data

 We also run our method on the public View-of-Delft (VoD) dataset.
 To start, please first request the access from their [official webiste](https://github.com/tudelft-iv/view-of-delft-dataset) and download their data and annotations.
 Before experiments, please put your preprocessed scene flow samples under `./vod_data/` and split them into training, validation and testing sets.

-Here we provide our trained model under `./checkpoints/raflow_vod/models`.
-For evaluation on VoD, please run the following code:
+Here we provide our trained model on the VoD dataset under `./checkpoints/raflow_vod/models`.
+For evaluating this model on VoD, please run the following code:

 ```
 python main.py --eval --vis --dataset_path ./vod_data/ --model raflow_vod --exp_name raflow_vod --dataset vodDataset